What is Java? A Simple Guide for Beginners

 }

-The Java compiler (javac) converts your code into bytecode (a .class file).
-Bytecode is like a universal language that any computer can understand through the Java Virtual Machine (JVM).
+The Java compiler converts your code into bytecode – a universal language any computer can understand through JVM.

 Step 3: JVM Runs Your Code